 Pets that are fed a raw food diet consistently have smaller, firmer stools that those fed canned or dry food.

 Industry leader reimburses 70 percent of claims in one day, 92 percent within two days

-Boise, Idaho – (January 17, 2012) Pets Best Insurance announced an astounding 70 percent of claims are processed within one day, with 92 percent of claims taking only two days or less.
+Boise, Idaho – (January 17, 2012) Pets Best Insurance announced an astounding 70 percent of pet insurance claims are processed within one day, with 92 percent of claims taking only two days or less.
 Additionally, 13 percent of claims are turned around in the same day (according to claims data from April to December of 2012).